nodejs/build/doc/windows-visualstudio-supported-versions.md

 # Windows and Visual Studio versions supported for Node.js

+**Notes:**
+- The exact Windows builds and Visual Studio releases are not tracked.
+Assume the latest or a recent version at the time of each commit.
+- Only 64 bit machines are available in the CI system.
+Thus, all 32 bit binaries are cross-compiled and tested on WoW64.

 ## For running Node.js

 Supported versions for running the Node.js installer and executable as released.